-The Community Development Division is responsible for the creation, implementation, coordination, and evaluation of leadership and capacity-building efforts of the Fanapi Foundation.
+The Fanapi Foundation provides technical assistance to the Fanapi Center’s efforts in the creation, implementation, coordination, and evaluation of leadership and capacity-building efforts for the outer islands.

 A program to bring volunteers to serve in capacity-building efforts in the outer islands.
 This includes Fanapi citizens living abroad to contribute their time and expertise to the capacity-building efforts of the outer islands in areas of education, health care, economic development, agriculture, environmental preservation, youth development, and other needs as identified by the respective municipalities.
 It also includes building partnerships with existing NGOs, colleges, and groups that send volunteers to teach or provide capacity-building services in the outer islands.